 - Toppings: 1 to 2 green onions, sliced, and generous handful fresh basil

-- Bring a large pot of water to boil.
-Dunk in the rice noodles, then switches off the heat.
+Bring a large pot of water to boil.
+Dunk in the rice noodles, then switch off the heat.
 Allow noodles to soak while you prepare your other ingredients.
 If using another type of noodles: boil until just under al dente, then drain and rinse with cold water.)

 When rice noodles have softened but are still firm and a little under-cooked in the middle, drain and rinse thoroughly with cold water.
 Set aside.

 Place stock in a wok or deep frying pan over high heat and bring to a boil.
 Tip: If making stock from cubes, taste-test it for flavor (you want it to taste like a good soup base).
 Now add the shallot or onion, garlic, galangal or ginger, ground coriander, chili powder, chili, and makrut lime leaf or bay leaf.
 Boil 1 to 2 minutes.